 Need extra practice on basic skills for Math 067, or Math 097?
 There is an App for that.
 Search by class name, MTH 067, for example, in ITunes or the Android store.
 Infinite problems, immediate feedback, badges to check progress are available for FREE.

 Math Resource Center

 The Math Resource Center, located in room GM 201 of the Gunder Myran Building, provides services to improve students' mathematical skills.
 There are computers for student use.

 The Richard W. Bailey Library, located on the first floor of the Gunder Myran Building, provides most of the WCC Mathematics course texts for in-library use only.
 Additional items include study guides, notes, and reviews.
 Please check with your instructor about the availability of these materials for your class.

-Tutors are available for assistance; check the Disability Services - Math Resources page for details and for hours.
-If you feel that you learn differently or have a learning disability that requires a certain accommodation, tutoring is available at Disability Services, located in room LA 104 of the Liberal Arts Building, phone: (734) 973-3342.
+Tutors are available for assistance; check the Learning Support Services - Math Resources page for details and for hours.
+If you feel that you learn differently or have a learning disability that requires a certain accommodation, tutoring is available at Learning Support Services, located in room LA 104 of the Liberal Arts Building, phone: (734) 973-3342.